EloiStree/2024_10_02_gdp_color_telemetry_font/README.md

 ### Why a font?

-Many games allow modding that can draw pixels, but most can display colored text more easily.
-By using colored text, you can export in-game data—like position, rotation, or Lua-generated colored text—from almost any game.
+Many games don't allow modding that can draw pixels, but most can display colored text more easily.
+By using colored text, you can export in-game data—like position, rotation, or Lua-generated colored text.

 #### Examples: